Signs of Depression In Dogs

 Depression in dogs can come in many forms, depending on the cause.
 Depression is a mood disorder that causes feelings of persistent sadness and worthlessness and is the same for dogs as humans.
 Unfortunately, depression in dogs is a serious problem that can have a real impact on the life of your pup.

-Depression in your dog may come in the form of his normal routine being altered or changed, and result in mood and behavioral changes.
+Depression in your dog may come in the form of his normal routine being altered or changed, resulting in mood and behavioral changes.
 Major life changes are usually the culprit for dogs suffering from depression.

 Causes of Depression in Dogs